hanwangwisc/hanwangwisc.GitHub.io/_posts/2019-01-26-philosophy.md

 - Descartes's doctrine of the veracitas dei: our intellectual intuition does not deceive us because God is truthful and will not deceive us, i.e. our intellect is a source of knowledge because God is a source of knowledge.

-- Does truth exist?
-Whether it is distinguishable from falsity?
-For a typical example, can we always use such "rules" to distinguish truth?
+- Does truth exist? (not discussed here, it assumes "yes") Whether it is distinguishable from falsity? (optimistic versus pessimistic views) For a typical example, can we always use such "rules" to distinguish truth?